BearinxSimulationSuite/REXSapi/README.md

 # REXSapi

-C++ implementation of the REXS Spezification.
+C++ implementation of the REXS spezification.

 ## Supported REXS Versions

-The implementaion currently supports versions 1.0 to 1.4.
+The implementation currently supports versions 1.0 to 1.4.

 ## Supported Platforms